 n_negative = len(np.unique(marked_pd[marked_pd['z_isMatch'] == 0]['z_cluster']))

-return n_positive, n_negative, n_total
+return n_positive, n_negative, n_uncertain, n_total

 # Setup interactive widget